Hierarchical mutual distillation for multi-view fusion: Learning from all possible view combinations

+where $p_k^i(j)$ denotes the predicted probability for class $j$ from the $i$-th view combination in $C_k$, and \( q_j\) is the one-hot encoded vector of the ground truth label for class $j$.
+To emphasize more reliable predictions, we assign each prediction $p_k^i$ a weight proportional to the inverse of its uncertainty:

+In each $k$-view combination set $\mathcal{C}_k$, we then normalize $\{w_k^i\}$ such that $\sum_i w_k^i\!=\!1$.
+The combined prediction for each combination set is obtained by taking the weighted sum of individual predictions:

+This uncertainty-weighted fusion enhances the influence of reliable, low-uncertainty predictions in the mutual distillation process, thereby improving the robustness of training across diverse view combinations.
+Note that this uncertainty-weighted fusion depends on the ground-truth label $y$ for the cross-entropy term, and therefore it is used only during training.
+During inference, HMDMV fuses features from all available views and generates a single prediction directly.
+Since multiple predictions are not produced within a combination set, prediction-level aggregation is not required.
+The robustness to potentially unreliable views is addressed through the training process itself.
+By enforcing consistency across all possible view combinations, the model learns more stable predictions even when some views are noisy or occluded.

-\subsection{Hierarchical Mutual Distillation}
+\subsection{Hierarchical mutual distillation}

-Previous multi-view research utilizing mutual distillation has primarily focused on distillation between single-view and full multi-view predictions.
-This approach may not fully reflect the relationships between views due to information loss that can occur during the fusion process in full multi-view.
-To address this limitation, we combine multiple loss terms to leverage single-view, partial multi-view, and full multi-view predictions.
+Previous multi-view mutual distillation methods typically rely on a binary alignment between single-view and full multi-view predictions.
+This can create a representational gap between local and global contexts and risks overfitting to a potentially noisy fused representation.
+To mitigate this issue, we introduce Hierarchical Mutual Distillation (HMD), which leverages partial view combinations as intermediate representations.
+By capturing inter-view correlations, HMD promotes representational robustness against incomplete or variable inputs.
+To implement this, we combine multiple loss terms to leverage single-view, partial multi-view, and full multi-view predictions.
 The total loss function is defined as follows:

-where \( \lambda \) adjusts the contribution of the Hierarchical Mutual Distillation Loss \( L_{\text{hmd}} \) to the total loss. \( L_s \) is the classification loss between each single-view prediction and the ground truth, capturing distinct information from each view. \( L_p \) is the loss for partial multi-view combinations \( C_p \) (where \( 1 < p < n \) for n-view setup), learning complementary information across various views. \( L_f \) is the classification loss for full multi-view predictions compared with the ground truth, integrating information from all views.